viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

       - [Azure Virtual Desktop apps from the Microsoft Store](/azure/virtual-desktop/users/connect-remote-desktop-client) are saved in snapshots.
 To prevent these apps from being saved in snapshots, add then to the app filtering list.
   - [Remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows

-> [!Note]
->	Like other Windows apps, such as the Snipping Tool, Recall won't store digital rights management (DRM) content.